mikewest/http-state-tokens/draft-west-http-state-tokens.md

 ### HTTP State Tokens

-An HTTP State Token holds information which allows a user agent to maintain a stateful session with a specific origin.
-HTTP State Tokens have a number of associated properties:
+An HTTP State Token holds a session identifier which allows a user agent to maintain a stateful session with a specific origin, along with associated metadata:

-*   `scope` controls the scopes from which the token can be delivered.
+*   `scope` specifies the initiating contexts from which the token can be delivered.
 It is an enum of either `same-origin`, `same-site`, or `cross-site`.
 Unless otherwise specified, its value is `same-site`.

+*   `creation` is a timestamp representing the point in time when the token was created.

-*   `expiration` is a timestamp representing the point at which the token will be reset.
-Unless otherwise specified, its value is the maximum date the user agent can represent.
+*   `max-age` is a timestamp representing the token's lifetime in seconds.
+Unless otherwise specified, HTTP State Tokens have a 3600 second (1 hour) `max-age`.

 *   `key` is a server-provided key which can be used to sign requests with which the token is delivered.
-It is either empty, or contains up to 256-bits of binary data.
-Unless otherwise specified, its value is empty.
+It is either null, or contains up to 256-bits of binary data.
+Unless otherwise specified, its value is null.

 *   `value` is the token's value (surprising, right?).
 It contains up to 256-bits of binary data.

+An HTTP State Token is expired if its `creation` timestamp plus `max-age` seconds is in the past.

 ### Token Storage